 I have too many stories to tell them all.
 Back in the 90's when I was single (again)every night at bedtime my 1st schnauzer, Freda, would get on my pillow and wait for me to lift the covers.
 Next she went under them clear to the foot of the bed.
 I had to say, "Freda, get your head out," at which point she would turn around and come to the top and lay her head on my pillow, where I would spoon her all night.
 My 30 pound benji dog would be waiting for the ritual to end, then sleep all night with his back against mine.
 This was every single night.
 I was the bologna in the middle.

 Welcome to The Book of Barkley.
 This blog was created for more memories of Barkley as well as updates on Abby the Senior rescue Lab,who we adopted in 2014.Stop in and say hello.
 100% of book sales are donated to animal rescue organizations across the U.S. and Canada and Search Dog Foundation.
-If you have a non-profit animal organization and would like autographed copies of the book for fundraisers or a blog post featuring your organization please contact me at email@example.com
+If you have a non-profit animal organization and would like autographed copies of any of my three books for auction fundraisers or a blog post featuring your organization please contact me at firstname.lastname@example.org